Development environment

 Once you've applied the agent's suggestions, you can make further changes at any time:

-- Manual edits: Click Manual setup in the Development Environment section of Project Settings to open the manual configuration page, where you can edit commands, packages, secrets, and services directly.
+- Manual edits: Click Manual Setup in the Development Environment section of Project Settings to open the manual configuration page, where you can edit commands, packages, secrets, and services directly.

 Manual configuration